 11 incredibly cool facts about Burt Reynolds

-Find out what game show is modeled after his living room, what huge roles he turned down and what he has in common with Trump.
+Find out what game show is modeled after his living room, what huge roles he turned down and his argument with Clint Eastwood

 Top image: AP Photo

-In last year's Anne Hathaway film The Intern, she laments the state of the modern male and asks, "How, in one generation, have men gone from guys like jack Nicholson and Harrison Ford to..."
+In the Anne Hathaway film The Intern, she laments the state of the modern male and asks, "How, in one generation, have men gone from guys like jack Nicholson and Harrison Ford to..."
 She could have just as easily thrown Burt Reynolds in there.

-For decades, the hammer-swinging, gum-smacking actor has been an ultimate man's man — athlete, cowboy, model, Bandit, car enthusiast.
-From Quint on Gunsmoke to Boogie Nights, from no mustache to mustache, he has been the epitome of cool.
+For decades, the hammer-swinging, gum-smacking actor was an ultimate man's man — athlete, cowboy, model, Bandit, car enthusiast.
+From Quint on Gunsmoke to Boogie Nights, from no mustache to mustache, he was the epitome of cool.

 1. His roommate at Florida State University was ESPN college football personality Lee Corso.